-Traveling to Marrakech, Morocco and unsure of the customs & traditions?
-Follow my travel tips for Marrakech - 10 things NOT to do to make sure you have a smooth trip!
+Traveling to Marrakech, Morocco for the first time and unsure of the customs and traditions?
+Follow my travel tips for Marrakech - 10 things NOT to do to make sure you have a smooth trip.

-Marrakech TIPS AND TRAVEL ADVICE - WHAT NOT TO DO
+TRAVEL ADVICE for Marrakech, Morocco - WHAT NOT TO DO

 If you would like to take a picture of a local or their product, ask permission first and don’t be surprised if they say no or they ask for a very small amount of money as compensation.
 5-10 dirham is typical.